What is Cheque?

 Every cheque contains a cheque number that is mentioned on the leaf.
 The cheque number is used to find the status of a cheque.
 To find the cheque number, you can look at the first six numbers that are present on the bottom of the cheque.

-1. There are six unique cheque number digits at the bottom-left corner of the leaf.
+• These are six unique digits at the bottom-left corner of the leaf.

-4. The last two digits at the bottom of the leaf are the transaction ID.
+• The last two digits at the bottom of the leaf are the transaction ID.
 It assists in knowing if the cheque issued is local or payable at par.
-A local cheque could be cashed only with the issuing bank and payable at the par cheque and could also be cashed at any branch of the issuing bank.
-Most of the cheques are payable at par with the core banking system at all of the banks.

-5. All of the numbers that are mentioned above are written with magnetic ink and could only be read with the magnetic ink reader.
+• All of the numbers that are mentioned above are written with magnetic ink and can only be read with the magnetic ink reader.

 How to Write a Cheque?